Georgia Cottage Food Law: Food Safety Training Requirements

 Earn Your Food Handlers Card + Certificate to Sell Cottage Foods

-Accredited & Meets Georgia’s Cottage Food Law
+Finish in 90 Minutes.
+Meets Georgia’s Cottage Food Law.

 However, the course still covers the essential food safety principles you must know to keep the food you produce and sell safe from contaminants and disease-causing organisms known as pathogens that can make someone sick.